A Connected, Collaborative Online Classroom

 Duquesne's online courses are not self-paced, independent study.
 They promote interactions with your professor and classmates, active participation in synchronous and/or asynchronous discussions, and submission of individual and collaborative assignments according to deadlines set by the professor.

-Because Duquesne's faculty teach in the classroom as well as online, they are committed to developing the same strong relationships they have with online students as they experience with their classroom students.
-Duquesne online students - as individuals, in groups, and as a class - will have regular and appropriate contact with faculty through course email, online discussions, performance feedback, and other interactive technologies.
+Duquesne's faculty are committed to developing strong relationships with online students.
+As an online student—as an individual, in groups,and as a class—you'll have regular contact with faculty through online discussions, virtual meetings, virtual office hours, email and other interactive technologies.

-Duquesne's online programs strive through the use of quality course design rubrics, professor training, and course curriculum to provide students with stimulating and effective learning experiences in online courses.
-Duquesne's online courses are designed around active learning strategies to promote independent action and thinking.
+Duquesne's online programs utilize quality course design rubrics, professor training and course curriculum to provide students with stimulating and effective learning experiences.
+Courses are designed around active learning strategies to promote independent action and thinking.
+Faculty provide students will meaningful feedback and direction so you can learn and grow.

-Duquesne is committed to the success of its students.
-Not only are its courses designed with you, the student learner, at the center, but you will also have an advisor and academic resources, such as an online writing center, online library services, and a learning support center able to assist you.
-You also will have access to an Orientation to Online Learning, to help prepare you for success in this learning environment.
+Your success is our priority.
+Courses designed with you—the student learner.
+You will have an advisor and academic resources, like the online writing center, online library services and a learning support center able to assist you.
+You also will have access to an Orientation to Online Learning to help prepare you for success in this learning environment.

-Students at Duquesne interact with their online courses in a variety of ways.
-Computers and laptops purchased within the last 5 years provide the best experiences for engaging with online courses.
+You'll interact with your online courses in a variety of ways.
+Computers and laptops purchased within the last five years provide the best experiences for engaging with online courses.
 Students also use iPads and smartphones to interact with their online courses while on the go.

 Beyond the basic functional readiness of your computer or device, there are additional technology considerations that should be made in order to prepare for success when taking an online course.